A big thanks to our sponsors for coming on board to support our 2016 event.

 Please click on the headings below to learn more.

-We're thrilled to be partnering with local restaurants that feature specialty and premium craft beers on their menus.
-These restaurants will be under one roof and will feature tapas (Spanish style appetizers) that are infused, inspired or paired with selected beers showcased at the event.
+We're thrilled to be partnering with local restaurants that feature craft beers on their menus.
+These restaurants will be under one roof and will feature tapas that are infused, inspired or paired with selected beers showcased at the event.
 Attendees will get to experience an amazing variety of delicious tapas that complement exploring the diverse array of flavors found in beers, and the joys of pairing those flavors with great food.

-As many of you know, it’s a massive understatement to say proprietor Tyler Burbee and his wife Sally have had an up and down time as a new entrepreneurs.
+As many of you know, it’s a massive understatement to say proprietor Tyler and Sally Burbee have had an up and down time as entrepreneurs.
 Yet despite the challenges, they've pushed through like true northern pioneers battling the elements and rebuilding.
 As Prince George's first barbeque restaurant, they utilize Kansas City style low and slow cooking methods with great cuts of beef and pork, and top quality chicken.
 The menu features items you'd expect to find in a place serious about barbeque - delicious smoked ribs, pulled pork, beef brisket and a great selection of loaded share platters.
 It's all done in-house with their own rubs and sauces, and they even cure their own bacon!
 To top it off they have a fantastic constantly changing craft beer menu.

 Since opening in 2009, proprietors Garrett Fedorkiw and Eoin Foley have been major catalysts for downtown revitalization, the local arts and farm table movements, and of course craft beer.
 They're arguably the best small venue for live entertainment in Prince George, hosting over 120 live acts each year including comedians, DJs and touring bands.
 Nancy O's decor and rustic small bistro charm, along with its menu of inspired and delicious appetizers, entrees, sandwiches, salads, pastas and sides leaves one coming back time after time.
 It certainly helps that it sources local ingredients from folks like Hope Farms, Northern Bioponics, Whispering Winds Ranch and Pastry Chef.
 Of course our favorite part is their constantly changing wall of local, BC and international craft beers, and a feature guest list of craft beers that helps drive new beer discovery.

 Kent Jomha and his partners started catering in the area in 2008.
-Word spread quickly and they expanded into a full service restaurant, first in the downtown on 4th Avenue and then they moved to their current location.
+Word spread quickly and they expanded into a full service restaurant, first in the downtown on 4th Avenue and now at the Treasure Cove.
 The place has an elegant, yet comfortable feel with a fantastic lounge, outdoor patio and private room area.
 Their menu covers a broad range of global styles and tastes.
 From Indian Butter Chicken and Argentinean Burgers to Thai Shrimp & Scallop and Mexican Paella.
 Plus they have an extensive tapas menu featuring their namesake Lebanese Hummus with Pita.
 But what we love perhaps most of all is their BC craft beer menu that has a core selection of the province's best, along with a rotation of featured beers to expand your tastes.

 Full disclosure, we're kinda bias to this place.
 Not only because of its great staff, fantastic food and stellar craft beer menu, but because it's home to Kiwanis Prince George.
 We hold our twice monthly Wednesday lunch meetings in their banquet room.
 Proprietors Chris Angus and Troy McKenzie have built a truly unique restaurant with perhaps the most stunning interiors in the city.
 It fuses the ambiance of an old English pub with an upscale eatery, to create a comfortable casual fine dining experience.
 Its beer menu features a range of ales and lagers to suit any casual drinker or craft enthusiast.
 Using fresh local ingredients, its menu explores twists on classics, as well unique tapas and entrees you won't find elsewhere.
 We love their family style sharing plates like their cheese boards, tapas tower, and mixed grill platter and cheese fondue.

-Great social events are powered by great music.
-We're therefore so pleased that Prince George Folkfest Society are assisting us to power the live music at the event.
-Their annual Coldsnap winter music festival in Prince George is one of Canada's premier winter music events and a cultural highlight of BC.
-Except for 2015 (due to the Canada Winter Games), in the coming years our events will occur at the same time and will offer guests a fantastic winter weekend entertainment opportunity.
+Great events are powered by great music.
+We're so pleased that Prince George Folkfest Society are assisting us to power the live music at the event for the second year.
+Their annual Coldsnap Winter Music Festival in Prince George is one of Canada's premier winter music events and a cultural highlight of BC.
+Occurring at the same time as the Coldsnap, Kiwanis AleFest will offer guests a fantastic winter weekend entertainment opportunity, where they can enjoy great music while sampling craft beer and tapas.

 The great part of holding a beer festival at an art gallery is that it gives guests the unique opportunity to experience a visual art exhibition in a unique and diverse way.
 Guests will be the opportunity to explore the exhibitions featured in the Rustad Galleria, as well as the main Canfor Galleries.